GeoDaSandbox/sandbox/README.rst

 GeoDa Center Code Sandbox
 =========================

-This project is the code repository for the
+This is the code repository for the
 `GeoDa Center blog <http://geodacenter.asu.edu/blog>`_.
-It intends to be an archive for diverse code snippets, functions and other useful material produced by the GeoDa Center team.
-This is a completely experimental space so do not expect the reliability and stability of other projects from the GeoDa Center for Geospatial Analysis and Computation, such as GeoDa, GeoDaSpace or PySAL.
+It intends to be an archive for diverse snippets, functions and other useful material produced by the GeoDa Center team.
+This is a completely experimental space so do not expect the reliability and stability of other projects from the GeoDa Center for Geospatial Analysis and Computation such as OpenGeoDa, GeoDaSpace or PySAL.

-Checkout the blog to find more information about the code hosted here.
+The repository is organized in different folders according to the programming language used.
+Check out the blog to find posts that present and explain all the goodness hosted here and follow us on Twitter (`@geodacenter <http://twitter.com/geodacenter>`_) or `Facebook <https://www.facebook.com/geodacenter>`_ to stay tuned about new posts and new code.
+Happy hacking!!!

 Contributors
 ------------